input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 ```

 * `CARGO` : This FUNCTION serves as a shim of the original lib/rust `CARGO` FUNCTION
-  to guarantee consistent usage of the appropriate upsteam Rust library.
+  to guarantee consistent usage of the appropriate upstream Rust library.

 ```Earthfile
     # Example of using `CARGO` to install a Rust tool